dayan9265/climate-change-awereness-pandemic/README.md

 | Parks                | -              |

 Note that the ``+`` and ``-`` symbols indicate whether increased access in a particular area indicates a more or less restrictive lockdown, respectively.

-Though only observational, this plot is in agreement with the general public’s opinion of the strictness of different countries.
-For example, nordic countries such as Norway and Denmark had less restrictive lockdown, while France and Spain had very strict lockdown (with ban on leaving the house for example).
-Also, we can see the delayed trend in United Kingdom, where the ban was not really lifted as quickly as in the other countries.